 With these programs, pharmacies or reverse distributors can collect unused or unwanted medications through mail-in programs.
 Reverse distributors are defined as individuals who receive controlled and uncontrolled substances from DEA-approved personnel and return them to the manufacturer.
 These mail-back programs are tightly controlled.
 Operators of these programs must have an onsite incinerator or have other means of disposal that fall under DEA rules.

 Disposal in Household Trash

 If you don’t have access to an opioid destruction kit or there are no authorized collectors in your area, there is a way to safely dispose of medications in the trash.
-You can mix medicines (without crushing them) and mix with unpalatable substances like kitty litter, dirt or used coffee grounds.
-You then place this mixture in a sealed plastic bag and then throw in the household trash.
+You can mix medicines (without crushing them) and mix them with unpalatable substances like kitty litter, dirt, or used coffee grounds.
+You then place this mixture in a sealed plastic bag and then throw it in the household trash.

 You also want to properly dispose of any empty pill vials or containers.
 Be sure to scratch out any personal information contained on the label.
-Whether it is scratched out or blacked out, you want to be sure your personal information is unreadable before discarding in the trash.
+Whether it is scratched out or blacked out, you want to be sure your personal information is unreadable before discarding it in the trash.
 If you are unsure if a medication can be disposed of in the home, contact experienced medical personnel.

 Are You or a Loved One Struggling with Opioid Abuse?
 Get Help Today!

 Opioid abuse and overdoses continue to climb in the United States.
 Prescription medication overdoses accounted for nearly 43,000 deaths nationwide in 2016.
 When misused or intentionally abused, these powerful drugs can tear both individuals and families apart.
 If you or a loved one are struggling with an addiction to prescription painkillers, Call B-Hope toll-free today.